Link to Barnet Local Offer:Barnet Local Offer

 How accessible is the school environment?

 All classrooms and the school entrance can be accessed via slopes from the outside.
-However stairs link the school internally.
+However stairs link the school internally with some stair lifts.

-We have a disabled toilet for staff, visitors and children situated near the main office.
+We have disabled toilets for staff, visitors and children situated near the main office.

 What are the arrangements for handling complaints from parents of children with SEN about the provision made at the school?